-Precise TowCam locations will be based on recently collected multibeam sonar data, including data collected by NOAA ships Okeanos Explorer in June and November 2012 and March 2013 and Ferdinand R. Hassler in June 2012.
+Precise TowCam locations will be based on recently collected multibeam sonar data, including data collected by NOAA Ship Okeanos Explorer in 2012-2014.
 Output from a habitat suitability model will also be used to select survey targets.
 Target sites for TowCam will be prioritized and provided to the ship before sailing.
 It is requested that the vessel's Navigation Officer plot and examine stations, and identify any stations that are problematic for the vessel in terms of depth, obstructions or other issues in advance of the cruise.
 Specific sampling problems and requirements may necessitate the planning of additional stations during the actual operation of the cruise.